TheDataLeek/streamdemo/README.md

 Once we train our weights we just add them to the initial weights based off of the normalized datetime of the post and resort based on these weights.

+# Conclusion

+Working with Stream is super straightforward, most of the effort in this project was used to setup a flexible framework around which I could use Stream and neat ML stuff.

+My personalized feed isn't perfect by a long shot, it overweights too much, but it's a good start.

+If you have questions look on www.will-farmer.com for my email or make a public issue here.